Great Reset: Background and launch

-In June 2020, Klaus Schwab, who founded the World Economic Forum (WEF) in 1971 was chairman at the time, described the three core components of the Great Reset.
-The first includes creating conditions for a "stakeholder economy"; improving policies and agreements on taxes, regulations, fiscal policies and trade to result in "fairer outcomes".
-The second component addresses how the large-scale pandemic spending programs with private investments and pension funds could improve on the old system by building one that is more "resilient, equitable and sustainable" over the long term by "building green urban infrastructure and creating incentives for industries to improve their track record on environmental, social and governance (ESG) metrics".
-The third component of a Great Reset agenda is to "harness the innovations of the Fourth Industrial Revolution" for the public good.
-A July 2020 non-fiction by Schwab and economist Thierry Malleret develops the plan in more detail.
+In remarks to the forum, WEF founder and chairman Klaus Schwab described three core components of the Great Reset, which was meant to promote "responsible capitalism".
+The first was creating conditions for a "stakeholder economy" by improving policies and agreements on taxes, regulations, fiscal policies, and trade to result in "fairer outcomes".
+The second addressed how large-scale pandemic spending programs with private investments and pension funds could improve on the existing economic system by building one that is more "resilient, equitable and sustainable" over the long term by "building green urban infrastructure and creating incentives for industries to improve their track record on environmental, social and governance (ESG) metrics".
+The third highlighted component was "harness[ing] the innovations of the Fourth Industrial Revolution" for the public good.
+A July 2020 non-fiction book by Schwab and economist Thierry Malleret developed the plan in more detail.
+The core components of the plan quickly received attention from other institutions, such as the American Brookings Institution.

-In one of the Great Reset Dialogues, John Kerry and other members of a WEF dialogue discussed how to rebuild the "social contract" in a post-COVID world.

-In a comment according to Charles III (then Prince of Wales), the economic recovery must put the world on a path to sustainability, which would include carbon pricing.
-He emphasized that the private sector would be the main drivers of the plan.
-The market should adapt to the current reality by aiming for fairer results, ensuring that investments are aimed at mutual progress including accelerating ecologically friendly investments, and to start a fourth industrial revolution, creating digital economic and public infrastructure.
+Then Prince of Wales, Charles III, also participated in the launch of the Great Reset through the Sustainable Markets Initiative.
+Charles argued that global economic recovery must put the world on a path to sustainability, and suggested that the private sector would be the main driver of the plan.

-According to Schwab, they would not change the economic system, but rather improve it to what he considers to be "responsible capitalism".
-The Brookings Institution described this three-point plan in response to the COVID-19 crisis; response, recovery and reset.
-For the near term it involves response.
-In the medium term this involves "rebuilding economic and social activity in a manner that protects public health, promotes societal healing and preserves the environment".
-The reset is for systems over the long term of establishing through our "collective imagination" a great reset; a "new equilibrium among political, economic, social and environmental systems toward common goals".
+Also in June 2020, the WEF launched a series of "Great Reset Dialogues" featuring public figures in discussions on how to rebuild the "social contract" in a post-COVID world.
+The Great Reset was scheduled to be the theme of the 2021 WEF summit, but this was postponed repeatedly and ultimately cancelled due to the pandemic.